wp-plugins/wpguards/readme.txt

 == Installation ==

-1. Upload 'wpguards.php' to the '/wp-content/plugins/' directory or install it with WordPress' automatic plugin installer
+1. Upload 'wpguards.zip' to the '/wp-content/plugins/' directory or install it with WordPress' automatic plugin installer
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Register at [wpguards.com](https://api.wpguards.com/register) your free account
 4. Provide your API key on the plugin's Settings tab